 For information about the Fieldwork course for the Master of Science program, please visit the Fieldwork page.

 Leave of Absence:

 If you have completed at least one full semester in the program, are in good academic standing with a GPA of 2.7 or higher, and will not be away from the program for more than a total of 12 months, then you are eligible to apply for a Leave of Absence.
-Fill out a Leave of Absence request form and submit it to Remi Moss.
+Fill out a Change of Status form and select the Leave of Absence request type.
 This will be reviewed by both the department and the SEAS Office of Graduate Student Services.
 If you fail to return from your absence, you will be withdrawn from the program.

 No, you can only take a Leave of Absence if you have been in the program for one full semester.
 If you have to leave before this time, you will need to officially withdraw from the program and reapply for admission.
 Your online application and official documents are held for at least 12 months from your original submission date and can be reactivated within this time.

-You can apply for readmission using the Readmission to Graduate Program application form available from and returnable to CS Student Services.
+You can apply for readmission using the Readmission to Graduate Program application form.
 Authorization for readmission is at the discretion of the CS department.

 Deadline dates for filing the application are listed here.